Naresh1318/Topaz/data/docs/Home.md

 Hi!
 I'm Naresh.
 I'm a Computer Vision Engineer at [Verkada](https://www.verkada.com/).
-I got my master's degree in Computer Engineering from Virginia Tech.
+I got my Master's degree in Computer Engineering from Virginia Tech.
 At Virginia Tech, I was advised by [Dr. Sujith Vijayan](https://neuroscience.vt.edu/people/core-faculty/vijayan-s.html) and worked in the [Neural Dynamics and Neural Engineering Lab](https://www.vijayan.neuroscience.vt.edu/).
 I am primarily interested in machine learning and linear algebra.
 During my time at Virginia Tech, I was working on developing an Intracranial Electroencephalography (iEEG) based Brain-Computer Interface device.

 ### Here are some of my favorite projects I have worked on:

 * [Adversarial Autoencoder blogs](https://github.com/Naresh1318/Adversarial_Autoencoder): My series of adversarial autoencoder blogs
-* [SimplyServe](https://github.com/Naresh1318/simplyServe): My version on google drive.
+* [SimplyServe](https://github.com/Naresh1318/simplyServe): My version of google drive.
 I admit it's nowhere as functional and as nice as Drive, but, it has some cool little things in it that I find myself using regularly.
 * [Dopamine](https://github.com/Naresh1318/Dopamine): Allows one to play multi-player pong and spell characters using Brain-Computer Interface.
-Build this for a module in my Introduction to Neuroscience Lab TA class at Virginia Tech.
+Built this for a module in my Introduction to Neuroscience Lab TA class at Virginia Tech.
+Here's media [link](https://video.vt.edu/media/Neuroscience+students+play+Pong+with+their+brains/1_iisvk154)
 * [Topaz](https://github.com/Naresh1318/Topaz): Website you are currently on :)

 *You can find more on my [Projects](https://naresh1318.com/projects) page.*